DeathWaves/Privacy-Policy/README.md

 # Privacy-Policy

-[Mass Mute Specialist] Privacy Policy
+Mass Mute Specialist Privacy Policy
-Last Updated: [7th of August, 2024]
+Last Updated: 7th of August, 2024

 1. Introduction
-Welcome to [Mass Mute Specialist]!
+Welcome to Mass Mute Specialist!
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our bot.
-By using [Mass Mute Specialist], you agree to the collection and use of information in accordance with this policy.
+By using Mass Mute Specialist, you agree to the collection and use of information in accordance with this policy.

 3. Information We Collect
 We may collect and store the following types of information: